 |We provide a personal finance, insurance and utility comparison service free to the user. compareandsave.com is a credit broker, not a lender, for the consumer credit products we feature.
 We usually receive commissions from the businesses we refer users to.
 This table comprises a range of popular products.
 Other tables may feature other products which may be better suited to your needs.
 Please ensure you have thoroughly investigated all available options before applying for products.|

-In order to get the benefit from an instant access savings account, you may find yourself moving your money about a fair bit in order to guarantee you are receiving the best rates.
-However, through doing so it is possible to get an attractive savings account which meets your needs and still offers a decent return on your balance.
+In order to get the benefit and the best rates from an instant access savings account, you may find yourself moving your money about a fair bit.
+However, through doing so, it is possible to get an attractive savings account which meets your needs and still offers a decent return on your balance.
 You should always keep an eye on what deals are currently being presented by other providers on the market.
 If, after comparing the market, you find that there is a better deal elsewhere then you should definitely consider switching your provider.

 Alternatively, if you know you will require branch access or prefer to do your banking the way you always have, then you may be better served opting for a branch savings account.

-You should also consider that while instant access does allow you the freedom of withdrawing your finances it any time, you should remember that this may be a temptation to spend and dip in to your savings.
-It may be worth looking in to moving your money over to a fixed term savings account once you have built up a decent amount.
+You should also consider that while instant access does allow you the freedom of withdrawing your finances at any time, you should remember that this may be a temptation to dip in to your savings.
+It may be worth looking into moving your money over to a fixed term savings account once you have built up a decent amount.

 Savings accounts can also be opened for as little as £1 and after that your deposit will remain open, meaning you can keep the account until you are ready to use it.
 However, you may miss out on the best opportunity to get the best rates by doing this.